Have you ever sat down to learn faster with some new accelerated learning technique and thrown your hands up in the air?

 After all, I’ve put some of the toughest learning challenges in front of myself all the time.

-Languages like Biblical Hebrew, German, Chinese.
+Languages like Biblical Hebrew, German, Chinese, over 100 verses of Sanskrit.

-Musical instruments like sitar and bass.
+Then there are the musical instruments I’ve learned like trombone, sitar and bass.

-Hands-on mechanical tasks like figuring out how to spread the good news about memory techniques with a videos, blogs and podcasts.
+Hands-on mechanical tasks like figuring out how to spread the good news about memory techniques with videos, blogs and podcasts.

-And in all cases, it takes grit.
+And in all cases, it takes grit and mental strength.

 It takes tenacity.